Fresheyeball/deconfigured/blog/atlc5.md

 _because_ this is a cascading system - if something isn't used, it's history is forgotten.

-I hope you enjoyed this, please ping me if you have any questions / want to help me get out of homelessness!
+I hope you enjoyed this, please ping me if you have any questions!